 Sounds like the dumbest idea ever.

-But was that really something diabolical there too?
+But was that really something diabolical there, too?

 Oh, I absolutely think that it was.

-I mean, we we all knew.
+I mean, we all knew.

 It's another thing to create an additional bonus for staying home.